The Nitty Gritty on Texas Homestead Property Tax Exemptions

 WHEN & HOW DO TO FILE?

 - When to file—You can only receive the tax discount starting on the first January 1st of living in the home.
-(For example, if you moved in after January 1, 2014, you need to file your homestead in January 2015.
-The deadline for filing for the tax year is May 1st of that tax year.)
+(The deadline for filing varies–check with your tax office for deadlines!)

 - How to file—Download the form (The form is a state form, so is the same for any Texas property) and return it in person or via mail to your local appraisal district.
 In Palestine and Anderson County, return the form in person or by mail to: